 - Globalization and diversity of sources : With globalization, relevant information can come from multiple sources and jurisdictions, making patent databases too limited if not supplemented by other types of data.

-Technology evolves at a dizzying pace, and patent bases do not always manage to keep up.
-Take the example of artificial intelligence (AI), a field where innovations occur faster than the patenting process can record them.
-In 2016, Google subsidiary DeepMind made a major breakthrough with AlphaGo, an AI program capable of beating a world Go champion.
-Although the techniques underlying AlphaGo, such as neural networks and deep learning, are partly patentable, the speed of evolution of AI means that many advances are not immediately patented , if ever.
+Take artificial intelligence (AI), for example , a field where innovations emerge faster than the patenting process can register them.
+In 2016, Google subsidiary DeepMind made a major breakthrough with AlphaGo, an AI program capable of defeating a world Go champion.
+While the techniques underlying AlphaGo, such as neural networks and deep learning, are partially patentable, the rapid pace of AI development means that many advances are not immediately patented , or even ever.

 This gap between technological developments and patent documentation raises challenges for companies that rely exclusively on these foundations to guide their innovation and intellectual property strategies.